Lindsay Lohan's Indian Journey

 Lindsay Lohan's Indian Journey is a 2010 British documentary film directed and produced by Maninderpal Sahota.
 It is presented and narrated by American actress Lindsay Lohan.
 In the hour long documentary, Lohan talks to victims of human trafficking in Delhi, Kolkata and a village in West Bengal.
 She also talks to a former trafficker, parents of trafficked children and visits the Sanlaap women's and children's shelter in Kolkata.
 The documentary was filmed in India over a period of a week in December 2009.
 Lohan became involved in the project after meeting Sahota at a social event and expressing an interest in participating.

 Lindsay Lohan's Indian Journey received extensive negative media coverage since its inception.
-The BBC were heavily criticized for hiring Lohan despite her then recent widely publicized drink-driving conviction and "party lifestyle".
+The BBC were heavily criticized for hiring Lohan despite her then recent widely publicized drunk-driving conviction and "party lifestyle".
 BBC said they chose Lohan to attract an audience that might otherwise not watch.
 Indian non-governmental organization, Bachpan Bachao Andolan, criticized Lohan for a Twitter post where she appeared to take credit for one of their raids, something BBC said was a misinterpretation.
 The media coverage did not translate to high ratings.
 In its original broadcast on BBC Three on 1 April 2010, it was viewed by 224,000 households, a 0.9% share of the audience.
 Critics complimented the documentary for being well researched and compelling, but found Lohan's presence to be odd and distracting.